9 Prostate Cancer Truths That Might Surprise You

 Not every patient with prostate cancer needs treatment

-There’s a growing realization that many men with prostate cancer will never die of their disease.
+There’s a growing realization that many men with prostate cancer will never die of their disease because unlike other types of cancer, prostate cancers can sometimes grow very slowly.
 Once a doctor performs a biopsy of the prostate, the cancer is evaluated to see if it’s the type that may not grow over time.
 “Some cancers are considered low risk and can be managed over time without definitive treatment,” explains Dr. Ramin.
 In fact, more and more patients with low-grade cancer may opt for what’s called “active surveillance,” where the doctors will just keep an eye out to make sure the cancer does not grow.
 “It’s important that men have a careful assessment of the severity and extent of their cancer prior to embarking on surveillance,” cautions Dr. Lotan.
 “Furthermore, the risks and benefits of surveillance need to be balanced by life expectancy and quality of life considerations.”
 In other words, even men who choose active surveillance need close monitoring with prostate exam and PSA, as well as periodic biopsies.

 There are many treatments for men with metastatic prostate cancer

-Unlike many cancers, where metastatic disease means a very short life expectancy, there are many treatment avenues and promising agents on the horizon for prostate cancer.
+Unlike many cancers, where metastatic disease sometimes means a shorter life expectancy, there are many treatment avenues and promising agents on the horizon for prostate cancer.
 “Most patients with metastatic disease can live for years and, generally, there’s a good quality of life,” says Dr. Lotan.
 “Hormonal therapies play a major role initially, but other treatments including chemotherapy and targeted agents are also playing an important part in the armamentarium of urologists and oncologists.”
 Men with advanced disease should ask their doctor if there are clinical trials they can enroll in to try to access new treatments when they have exhausted standard treatments.
-These are the 13 signs of cancer in men that many people ignore.
+(These are the 13 signs of cancer in men that many people ignore.)